Skip to content

 What Skills Should an SAP CX Consultant Have?

-Ninety-one per cent of companies with 10+ employees now use CRM software (CRM.org, 2025).
-But implementing SAP’s CRM is fundamentally different from configuring Salesforce or HubSpot.
-Here’s what matters.
+91% of companies with 10+ employees use CRM (CRM.org, 2025).
+But implementing SAP’s CRM is a fundamentally different exercise from setting up Salesforce or HubSpot.
+Here’s what to look for in a consultant.

 V2 product expertise.
-SAP Sales Cloud V2 and Service Cloud V2 are architecturally different from their predecessors.
-A consultant who only knows C4C (V1) isn’t qualified for V2 work.
-Ask specifically: how many V2 projects have they completed?
+Sales Cloud V2 and Service Cloud V2 are architecturally different from V1.
+Completely different.
+A consultant who only knows C4C is not qualified for V2 work.
+Full stop.
+Ask them directly: how many V2 projects have you completed?
+Watch their face when they answer.

 BTP development capability.
-Every non-trivial V2 implementation requires SAP BTP — for custom extensions, integrations, or workflow automation.
-The consultant should know SAP CAP, Integration Suite, or SAP Build in practice, not just theory.
+Every non-trivial V2 implementation requires SAP BTP for custom extensions, integrations, or workflow automation.
+The consultant needs to know SAP CAP, Integration Suite, or SAP Build from actual project work, not from reading the docs once.
+The biggest gap in the market right now isn’t V2 knowledge.
+It’s V2 knowledge combined with BTP development skill.
+Most consultants have one or the other.
+Finding both in one person is harder than it should be.

 Integration architecture.
-SAP CX rarely lives alone.
-It connects to ERP, marketing automation, external data sources, and third-party tools.
+SAP CX never lives alone.
+It connects to ERP, marketing automation, external data sources, third-party tools.
 Understanding middleware, API design, and data mapping is essential.
+If someone can’t draw your integration architecture on a whiteboard, that’s a problem.

 Industry knowledge.
-Manufacturing, retail, distribution — each has different sales processes, compliance requirements, and user expectations.
-Generic CRM knowledge isn’t enough.
+Manufacturing, retail, distribution: each has different sales processes, compliance needs, and user expectations.
+Generic CRM knowledge won’t cut it.

 Which SAP Certifications Actually Matter?

 SAP has over 24,000 partners worldwide (Houlihan Lokey, 2024).
-Certifications help filter, but they’re not the full picture.
+Certifications help you filter, but they’re not the full picture.
+Not even close.

 Useful certifications:

-• SAP Certified Application Associate — SAP Sales Cloud / Service Cloud — demonstrates platform-specific knowledge.
+• SAP Certified Application Associate, SAP Sales Cloud / Service Cloud: platform-specific knowledge.
 Make sure it’s the V2 certification, not C4C.

-• SAP Certified Development Associate — SAP BTP — indicates ability to build extensions and integrations.
+• SAP Certified Development Associate, SAP BTP: shows ability to build extensions and integrations.

 Certifications that don’t tell you much: